 “As well as developing pioneering technology solutions for some of the world’s biggest companies, because IC is still a relatively young sector, we also invest very heavily in thought-leadership content and research,” said Mr O’Shaughnessy.
 “It is a key part of our corporate strategy and the appointment of someone with Tim’s experience underpins our commitment to leading the way and pushing the boundaries in every aspect of internal communications”.

 The company was established by Andrew O’Shaughnessy in Cork in 1996 and is now the international market leader in the fast-growing internal communications sector, delivering communication solutions and expertise to large blue-chip corporations in 96 countries.

-Last December, it announced the expansion of its workforce from 80 to 140, with a concentration on high value, high-tech R&D jobs at its Cork HQ to support the expansion of its global customer base.
+In December 2015, it announced the expansion of its workforce from 80 to 140, with a concentration on high value, high-tech R&D jobs at its Cork HQ to support the expansion of its global customer base.
 It also has offices in Boston.

 It has been named one of the country’s best employers, and last year was recognized by the Irish Exporters Association as one of Ireland’s best ICT companies.
 It previously ranked in the top 300 fastest-growing technology companies in Europe, and the Deloitte Fast 50 for five years in a row.